-At present, the University spends in excess of £1.2 million on outreach activities.
-As a result of the University.s widening participation strategy, the number of students recruited from our target groups - mature students, students from low participation neighbourhoods and students from social classes IIIM, IV, V - has met or exceeded our benchmarks.
+As a result of the University's widening participation strategy, the number of students recruited from our target groups - mature students, students from low participation neighbourhoods and students from social classes IIIM, IV, V - has met or exceeded our benchmarks.
 However, a significant reduction in Aimhigher funding will result in a reduction of outreach work unless funding is made available from other sources.
-In keeping with the new Aimhigher agenda, this outreach work will also be targeted to areas of serious under-participation and to those students who will benefit most from such activities.
-In that respect, the University.s close links with the 14-19 Strategic Area Partnership Groups in Hertfordshire will be particularly valuable.
-The University.s involvement in programmes for Gifted & Talented students was expanded in 2009-10 and this level of activity will be maintained in 2010-11.
+In keeping with the Aimhigher agenda, this outreach work will also be targeted to areas of serious underparticipation and to those students who will benefit most from such activities.
+In that respect, the University's close links with the 14-19 Strategic Area Partnership Groups in Hertfordshire will be particularly valuable.
+The University's involvement in programmes for Gifted & Talented students will be maintained in 2010/11 and will be expanded further in 2011/12 working in partnership with Excellence East and Hertfordshire County Council.

-The University.s collaborative work with our local FE Colleges is a core element of our widening participation work.
+The University's collaborative work with local FE Colleges is a core element of widening participation work and the University has maintained its allocation of funded student numbers to the colleges in spite of the imposition of a cap on total recruitment, hence protecting recruitment to foundation degrees.
 Fundamental to our widening participation strategy is the concept of partnership working - we engage with key stakeholders in the region who have an interface with the under-represented groups that we seek to attract into HE.
 In doing so, we can exploit the natural relationships which already exist and use them as a lever to raise aspirations.
 However, within the partnership framework, we also engage directly with pupils to provide them with experience of the University environment, to make HE more accessible and to dispel negative preconceptions, particularly in areas where there is a tradition of low participation in HE.
-Embedding of the progression work previously carried out by the Lifelong Learning Network is expected to be in place by 2010-11.